 Although this is a course on strategy implementation, recognising that implementation is integrated with strategy formulation, the course is not structured to offer units on 'how-to guides' for implementing.
 The assumption is that strategy is intertwined with formulation and implementation - a complex interactive process in which values, context, politics, and culture determine or constrain a particular strategy.
 With this context, the course is divided into three parts in detailing the complex web of ideas that is implementation.

-Part 1: "Strategising" considers the processes by which strategy-making takes place and roles take shape.
-It is made up of Units 1 - 4 and leads into Assessment 2.
+Part 1: 'Strategising' considers the processes by which strategy-making takes place and roles take shape.
+It is made up of Units 1 to 4 and leads into Assessment 2.

-Part 2: "Forces" considers the formulation of strategy processes - translating strategising into implementing parts.
-It is made up of Units 5 - 7 and encompasses team-based activity assessments.
+Part 2: 'Forces' considers the formulation of strategy processes - translating strategising into implementing parts.
+It is made up of Units 5 to 7 and encompasses team-based activity assessments.

-Part 3: "Purpose" considers insights on managing strategising - how strategy choices convert into outcomes.
-It is made up of Units 8 - 10 and leads into Assessment 3 and 4.
+Part 3: 'Purpose' considers insights on managing strategising - how strategy choices convert into outcomes.
+It is made up of Units 8 to 10 and leads into Assessments 3 and 4.